ymaheshn/EmployeeApp/README.md

 ## Employee App

-This is an Android shopping application built using Android Jetpack Compose with a Firebase backend.
+This is an Android Employee application built using Android Jetpack Compose.
 The app follows the MVVM (Model-View-ViewModel) architecture and has a minimum supported Android version of Android 10.

 ## Features
 1) Search feature to search Employees